The-Marcy-Lab-School-Code-Challenges/cc-02-loops-control-flow/README.md

     ```

-3. Write a function named `sumOfNotDivisibleByTen` that returns the sum of all numbers 1 to (and including) 1000, that are **not** divisible by ten.
+3. Write a function named `sumOfNotDivisibleByTen` that returns the sum of all numbers 1 to 1000 inclusive, that are **not** divisible by ten.

     ```
     sumOfNotDivisibleByTen() //returns 450000

     // 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 11 + 12 + 13 + 14 + 15 + 16 + 17 + 18 + 19 + 21 + 22...

     ```

 4. Write a function named `greaterNum` that:
     - takes 4 arguments.
     - returns whichever number is the greater (higher) number.
     - If two arguments are equal, it will return the string "two integers are equal"
     - If three arguments are equal, it will return the string "three integers are equal"
     - If all arguments are equal, it will return the string "all integers are equal"
     - If a given argument is not an integer data type it will return `null`

     ```
     greaterNum(10, 7, 16, 80) //returns 80